lemkis/js_recap/README.md

 It is a data type.
 Nearly all objects in JavaScript are instances of `Object`; a typical object inherits properties (including methods) from `Object.prototype`, although these properties may be shadowed (a.k.a. overridden).
 The only objects that don't inherit from `Object.prototype` are those with `null` prototype, or descended from other `null` prototype objects.

-Note that every function is in fact a `Function` object.

 # Properties